-Low-income students should apply for an enrollment fee waiver BEFORE registering for classes.
+If you have not already done so, apply for an enrollment fee waiver BEFORE registering for classes if you believe you may qualify for the waiver.

-Use WEBADVISOR (http://wcc.yccd.edu) or login through your MyCampus Portal page to register.
+Use WEBADVISOR or login through your MyCampus Portal to process your registration.
 Take advantage of your status to register.
-You will have the best selection of classes by registering online on your priority date.
+Avoid long lines and have the best selection of classes by registering online on your priority date.

-Continuing students who are receiving financial aid MUST be registered prior to January to receive their first spring semester financial aid payment.
+Continuing students who are receiving financial aid MUST be registered prior to August to receive their first fall semester financial aid payment.